Coping With Hearing Loss

 Whichever term is used, it takes an enormous amount of concentration and is extremely tiring even for the most experienced lip reader.
 Lip reading is also dependent on a feeling of well-being.

-When people are ill or having an off day, then following conversation would be more difficult.
+When people are ill or having an off day, then following conversation would be more difficult for hearing impaired.